Keep in touch

 The commencement of all courses is subject to available funding and enrolment quotas.

-All information contained in this course overview including the availability of courses and fees, is correct at the time of being published, however the University reserves the right to alter any course, procedure or fee.
-Students should check for any amendment prior to enrolment.
+Everything in this course overview is correct at the time of being published.
+However, the University reserves the right to alter any course, procedure or fee.
+Please check for changes before you apply or enrol.

 School department